Molmed/checkQC/README.md

 to be modular, and exactly which "qc handlers" are executed with which parameters for a specific run type (i.e. machine type and run length) is determined by a configuration file.

+Instrument types supported in checkQC are the following:
+ - HiSeqX
+ - HiSeq2500
+ - MiSeq

 Install instructions
 --------------------